-The Ethernet port is functional.
-There is not much software for it yet.
+The Ethernet port can be used by software to connect to other devices and to the Internet.
+There isn't much software for it yet.

 The MEGA65 WeeIP repo by Paul has active open source projects for a telnet-based terminal program Haustierbegriff (PETterminal) and an HTTP file fetcher.
 See Paul's blog entry exploring the technical details.
 Contributions welcome!